 - Don't overcook your base.
-Once you start to see steam rise from your custard, you can be sure your eggs are totally cooked, so you can taste and test for doneness at will.
-If you want to use a thermometer, 170°F is your target.
-To test that, dip a wooden spoon into your custard.
+Your target custard temperature is 170°F. To test it, dip a wooden spoon into your custard.
 If the custard coats the spoon's back and you can swipe a clean line across it (see above), you're done.
 If the line collapses, you have more cooking to do.

 - Strain your base.
 Once your base has finished cooking, strain it.
 It's a small step that eliminates any clumpy egg bits that made their way into your base.

 - Chill before churning.
 The colder your ice cream base is going into the churn, the creamier it will be.
 So chill it down in the fridge after it's cooked.
 As few as six hours may do it, but an overnight chill is even better.
 You'll need the extra time to make sure your freezable churning bowl is fully chilled.

 Many ice cream recipes are full of processes and terms you don't need to bother with.
 Such as:

 - Don't scald your dairy.
 "Scalding" dairy, or heating it to just below a simmer, is supposed to kill bacteria and denature dairy proteins.
 But since all commercial dairy has been pasteurized and homogenized—i.e. super-heated and emulsified—heating it up again doesn't really do anything.
 If you're not infusing your dairy with any flavors beforehand, just add it straight to your egg-sugar mixture.